Internet-Draft Client ID Document July 2024

 4.1.
 Client Metadata

 The client metadata document URL is a JSON document containing the metadata of the client.
-The client metadata values are the values defined in OAuth Dynamic Client Registration ([RFC7591]) section 2.
+The client metadata values are the values defined in the OAuth Dynamic Client Registration Metadata OAuth Parameters registry https://www.iana.org/assignments/oauth-parameters/oauth-parameters.xhtml#client-metadata.

 The client metadata document MUST contain a client_id property whose value MUST compare and match the URL of the document using simple string comparison as defined in [RFC3986] Section 6.2.1.